AlibabaCloudDocs/icms_mqtt/intl.en-US/Quick Start/Quick start guide.md

 1. Download the client SDK.
 For the download addresses of SDKs in different languages, see [Download the SDK](../intl.en-US/SDK Reference/Download the SDK.md#).

-    AliwareMQ for IoT supports the standard MQTT protocol by default, so we recommend that you use open source third-party client SDKs.
+    Message Queue for MQTT supports the standard MQTT protocol by default, so we recommend that you use open source third-party client SDKs.
 If a client SDK in a desired language is not listed, search for MQTT-compatible SDKs on the Internet.

 2. Download the demo project and run the demo to send and subscribe to messages.
 For the download addresses of demo projects, see [Demo project](../intl.en-US/SDK Reference/Demo project.md#).